A Geometric Theory for Hypergraph Matching: Packing Tetrahedra

-\section{Packing Tetrahedra}
+\chapter{Packing Tetrahedra}

-In this section we prove Theorem~\ref{tetrapack}, which determines precisely the codegree threshold for a perfect tetrahedron packing in a $3$-graph $G$ on $n$ vertices, where $4 \mid n$ and $n$ is sufficiently large.
+In this chapter we prove Theorem~\ref{TETRAPACK}, which determines precisely the codegree threshold for a perfect tetrahedron packing in a $3$-graph $G$ on $n$ vertices, where $4 \mid n$ and $n$ is sufficiently large.
 The theorem states that if $8 \mid n$ and $\delta(G) \ge 3n/4-2$, or if $8 \nmid n$ and $\delta(G) \ge 3n/4-1$, then $G$ contains a perfect $K^3_4$-packing.
-We start with a construction due to Pikhurko \cite{P} showing that this minimum degree bound is best possible.
+We start with a construction due to Pikhurko \cite{P} showing that this minimum degree bound is best possible; the complement of this construction is illustrated in Figure~\ref{fig:tetraex}.

 \begin{prop}~ For any $n$ divisible by 4 there exists a 3-graph $G$ on $n$ vertices with

 which does not contain a perfect $K^3_4$-packing. \end{prop}

 \proof Partition a set $V$ of $n$ vertices into parts $V_1, V_2, V_3, V_4$ such that $|V_1|$ is odd and the set sizes $|V_j|$ are as equal as possible.
 So $|V_j| \leq n/4 + 1$ for every $j \in [4]$, and if $8 \nmid n$ then $|V_j| = n/4$ for each $n$.
 Let $G$ be the $3$-graph on vertex set $V$ whose edges are all $e \in \binom{V}{3}$ \emph{except} for those $e$ such that \begin{enumerate}[(i)] \item $|e \cap V_1| = 3$, \item $|e \cap V_1| = 1$ and $|e \cap V_i| = 2$ for some $i \in \{2,3,4\}$, or \item $|e \cap V_2| = |e \cap V_3| = |e \cap V_4| = 1$. \end{enumerate} To calculate $\delta(G)$, consider any pair of vertices $xy$.
 We claim that there is precisely one class $V_i$, $i \in [4]$ such that $xyz$ is not an edge for $z \in V_i$.
 For this we just check all cases: if $x,y$ are in the same class then $i=1$, if $x \in V_1$ and $y \in V_j$ with $j \ne 1$ then $i=j$, and if $x,y$ are in different parts among $\{V_2,V_3,V_4\}$ then $V_i$ is the third of these parts.
 Thus $\delta(G) = n - 2 - \max\{|V_1|, |V_2|, |V_3|, |V_4|\}$, which has value $3n/4-3$ if $8 \mid n$ and $3n/4 - 2$ otherwise.
 Furthermore, we claim that any copy $X$ of $K^3_4$ in $G$ must have an even number of vertices in $V_1$.
 To see this, note first that we cannot have $|X \cap V_1|=3$, since there are no edges contained in $V_1$.
 Now suppose that $|X \cap V_1|=1$.
 Of the remaining $3$ vertices, either $2$ lie in the same part among $\{V_2,V_3,V_4\}$, or all $3$ parts are represented; either way some triple in $X$ is not an edge of $G$.
 Therefore $|X \cap V_1|$ is even.
 Since $|V_1|$ is odd, we conclude that $G$ does not contain a perfect $K^3_4$-packing. \endproof